-- Labs and discussions sections start this week.
-Get an account (if needed) and register electronically this week - Go to any sections, labs where you fit. - Class web page and newsgroup set up: read them regularly! - Concurrent enrollment students: bring me your forms. - Readers will be coming from one of the local copy stores (we'll announce). - For Wednesday, read Chapters 1-4 of Head First Java.
+- Lab reader and Java reference manual available at Copy Central, 2483 Hearst - Labs and discussions sections start this week.
+Get an account (if needed) and register electronically this week - Go to any sections, labs where you fit. - Class web page and newsgroup set up: read them regularly! - Reading for today and Wednesday: Assorted Materials on Java (reader) 1.1-1.9 - Concurrent enrollment students: bring me your forms.